-Freelance copywriting is an ever-popular profession in 2019.
+Freelance copywriting, or online content writing, is an ever-popular profession in 2019.
 If you’re thinking of becoming a freelance copywriter, there are lots of things to consider.
 This useful beginner’s guide is full of advice that will help you decide whether a job in freelance copywriting is right for you, as well as tips for starting out and getting your first jobs.

 A freelance copywriter is someone who writes copy on a contract or project basis for commercial purposes.
 This can include adverts, websites, digital media or blog posts.
 The copy will have a specific aim such as to persuade or to inform.